This page covers the course requirements for a major and minor in psychology.

 Requirements for the Psychology Major

-Students who are considering a major in psychology are encouraged to enroll in Psychology 101 during their first year at Bowdoin and to enroll in Psychology 251 and 252 during their second year.
-Psychology majors must take Psychology 251 before 252, and both before they take their laboratory courses, except for those labs that allow concurrent enrollment in 252.
-Those who plan to study away from campus for one or both semesters of their junior year should complete at least one laboratory course before leaving for their off-campus experience and should plan to enroll in two 300-level courses after returning to campus.
-Students should consult with the chair of the Department, Professor Lovett, and other members of the department in planning their off-campus study program and in seeking credit for courses toward the major; laboratory or 300-level courses taken elsewhere are not ordinarily counted toward the major.
+Students who are considering a major in psychology are encouraged to enroll in Psychology 1101 during their first year at Bowdoin and to enroll in Psychology 2510 and 2520 during their second year.
+Students must take Psychology 2510 before 2520 and prior to any course numbered 2700 or above.
+Psychology 2520 must be taken concurrently with or prior to any laboratory course numbered 2700-2799.
+Psychology 2520 must be taken prior to courses 3000-3999.
+If possible, students should begin their laboratory work no later than the fall of their junior year.
+Those who plan to study away from campus for one or both semesters of their juniot year should complete at least one laboratory course before leaving for their off-campus experience and plan their courses so they can complete the major after returning to campus.
+Students should speak with the chair of the department regarding their off-campus study plans and transfer of credit toward the major.
+Laboratory or advanced courses taken elsewhere may be counted as electives but are not normally counted toward the laboratory or advanced course requirement.

 Requirements for the Psychology Minor